Seth (cartoonist): Career

 Seth, then living in Toronto, first drew attention to his work in 1985 when he took over art duties from the Hernandez brothers for Dean Motter's Mister X from Toronto publisher Vortex Comics.
 His run covered issues (1985–88), after which he did commercial artwork for publications including Saturday Night and Fashion.
 In 1986 he met fellow Toronto-based Vortex artist Chester Brown, and in 1991 Toronto-based American cartoonist Joe Matt.
 The three became noted for doing confessional autobio comics in the early 1990s, and for depicting each other in their works.

 In April 1991 he launched his own comic book, Palookaville, with Montreal publisher Drawn & Quarterly.
 By this time, Seth's artwork had evolved to a style inspired by The New Yorker cartoons of the 1930s and 1940s.

 He is also a magazine illustrator and book designer, perhaps best known for his work designing the complete collection of Charles M. Schulz's classic comic strip Peanuts.
-The books, released by Fantagraphics Books in 25 separate volumes (so far) combine Seth's signature aesthetic with Schulz's minimalistic comic creation.
-Similarly, he is designing the Collected Doug Wright, and the John Stanley Library.
+The books, released by Fantagraphics Books in 26 volumes, combine Seth's signature aesthetic with Schulz's minimalistic comic creation.
+Similarly, he designed the Collected Doug Wright and the John Stanley Library.

 Seth's illustration work includes the cover artwork for Aimee Mann's album Lost in Space (2001) and the jacket and French flaps for the Penguin Classics Portable Dorothy Parker (2006).

-Clyde Fans, the story of two brothers whose trade in electric fans suffers and eventually goes out of business from the failure to adapt to the rise of air conditioning, was serialized in Palooka-ville.
+Clyde Fans, the story of two brothers whose trade in electric fans suffers and eventually goes out of business from the failure to adapt to the rise of air conditioning, was serialized in Palookaville.
 Seth's short graphic novel Wimbledon Green, about an eccentric comic-book collector, was published in November 2005.